Installing Dundas BI on Linux

 4. Create a Dundas BI instance

-To create a new Dundas BI instance, Type 1.
+To create a new Dundas BI instance, enter 1.

 5. License agreement

 You must agree to the terms of the Dundas BI License Agreement before proceeding.
-Choose whether you want to view the terms of agreement by typing y or n.
+Choose whether you want to view the terms of agreement by entering y or n.

 You must accept the license agreement to proceed with the installation.